 Thank you for visiting Immersive Prayer.
 I offer these reflections, vignettes of poetry, art and meditations as a glimpse into my appreciation of Christ’s love and action in the world.
 Perhaps these thoughts can be a catalyst to immerse yourself within the moments of your own faith journey and the joy associated with loving God, community and neighbor.
 If you would prefer e-book or paperback many of these books are available from Amazon.
 All proceeds will go to promoting Spiritual Direction.

 Contemplatio, Absconsa, Mysteria: To Contemplate Hidden Mysteries is a collection of the classic Mysteries and 16 alternate mysteries.
-In a US Catholic bishop’s Pastoral Letter, “Besides the precise rosary pattern long known to Catholics, we can freely experiment.
-New sets of mysteries are possible.”
-Includes James Tissot’s art and a Lectio Divina mediation.
-All 20 individual mysteries are
+“Besides the precis“e rosary pattern long known to Catholics, we can freely experiment.
+New sets of mysteries are possible.
+(Bishops Pastoral Letter).”
+Includes James Tissot’s art and Lectio Divina mediations.
+Individual mysteries are

 Daily Scripture Reflections using the prayer of Lectio Divina.
 It is my hope is that by sharing them you may find resonance and think about your own reflections and what they mean for you as you read the related Scripture.
 They are listed in seasonal order from about one week ahead.
 If you using a mobile device you can get get to the seasonal groupings here or scroll further down for recent reflections.